tadhikari/hangman/README.md

-# hangman
+# Text Based Hangman Game in Java following OOP style programming.

-Code for text based hang man game
+Please find the code for hangman game in this repository.